Healthy Homes Assessment Rongotai

 Rental Property Home Assessments Rongotai

-Property rental areas that are affected by Health Homes Standards.
-Healthy Homes Standards in Rongotai include each:
+Rental property areas affected by Health Homes Standard.
+Healthy Homes Standard in Rongotai include each:

 • Dining Room